henkelmax/character-renderer/readme.md

 Commands with this mod are client side only, so you don't need this on the server and don't need any special permissions on the server.

-`/characterrenderer <playername>` Shows the character renderer GUI for the specified player.
+`/characterrenderer player <playername>` Shows the character renderer GUI for the specified player.

 *If the targeted player is out of render distance, their equipment won't be visible.*

+`/characterrenderer view` Shows the character renderer GUI for the living entity, you are looking at.

+`/characterrenderer entity <entity_id>` Shows the character renderer GUI for the living entity, you specified.

 ## Configuration